 By Cecilia Springer

-Cecilia Springer is the Assistant Director of the Global China Initiative at the Boston University Global Development Policy Center.
-Follow her on Twitter: @han_cecilia.
+Cecilia Springer is the Assistant Director of the Global China Initiative at the Boston University Global Development Policy and an expert in China’s overseas energy and development finance.
+Follow her on Twitter: @Han_Cecilia.